unifiedjs/unified-language-server/readme.md

 It exports an `Options` type, which specifies the interface of the accepted options.

+## Language Server features

+Language servers created using this package implement the following language server features:

+*   `textDocument/didChange`
+    — when a document is changed by the client, the language server processes it using a unified pipeline.
+    Any messages collected are published to the client using `textDocument/publishDiagnostics`.
+*   `textDocument/didClose`
+    — when a document is closed by the client, the language server resets diagnostics by publishing an empty array using `textDocument/publishDiagnostics`.
+*   `textDocument/didOpen`
+    — when a document is opened by the client, the language server processes it using a unified pipeline.
+    Any messages collected are published to the client using `textDocument/publishDiagnostics`.
+*   `textDocument/formatting`
+    — when document formatting is requested by the client, the language server processes it using a unified pipeline.
+    The stringified result is returned.
+*   `workspace/didChangeWatchedFiles`
+    — When the client signals a watched file has changed, the language server processes all open files using a unified pipeline.
+    Any messages collected are published to the client using `textDocument/publishDiagnostics`.

 ## Compatibility

 Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
 As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
 Our projects sometimes work with older versions, but this is not guaranteed.

+This project uses [`vscode-languageserver`][vscode-languageserver] 7, which
+implements language server protocol 3.16.

 ## Related